berryamin/Python/Python-3/Doc/library/multiprocessing.rst

    .. method:: map(func, iterable[, chunksize])

       A parallel equivalent of the :func:`map` built-in function (it supports only one *iterable* argument though).
-It blocks till the result is ready.
+It blocks until the result is ready.

       This method chops the iterable into a number of chunks which it submits to the process pool as separate tasks.
 The (approximate) size of these